42nado/42nado/README.md

 - 🔭 I’m currently working on Capstone - Barangay Managment System
-- 🌱 I’m currently learning full-stack web development
+- 🌱 I’m currently learning web development
 - 👯 I’m looking to collaborate on web design
 - 🤔 I’m looking for help with ...
 - 📫 How to reach me: daryllfortunado@gmail.com